 Wellington Zoo calls itself the “Best Little Zoo in the World,” and they just might be accurate.
 Having lived most of my life near large cities with somewhat famous zoos, I thought I had seen it all.
 Not so.
-The Wellington Zoo offers many surprises and is worth a visit.
+Some of the unique animals at Wellington Zoo make it worth a visit.